-3.2.5 Construction Materials
+3.2.4 Construction Materials

 All materials shall be of good quality and capable of withstanding the environmental and subsoil conditions they will be exposed to during the life span of the Project without any significant decrease in serviceability or strength.
-All construction materials shall be in accordance with the latest version of the codes and standards, as per Section 1.3 of this Scope Book, and the other requirements of the Performance Standard.
+All construction materials shall be in accordance with the latest version of the codes and standards, as per Section 1.3 of this Scope Book

-3.2.6 Drainage and Stormwater Management
+3.2.5 Drainage and Stormwater Management

-Without limiting the Performance Standard, the Project shall have, and Seller shall be responsible for developing, constructing, and maintaining through the Substantial Completion Date a Project Site stormwater management plan that meets all Laws and applicable Permits.
+The Project shall have, and Seller shall be responsible for developing, constructing, and maintaining through the Substantial Completion Date a Project Site stormwater management plan that meets all Laws and applicable Permits.
 Seller shall conduct a topographical survey to define the general drainage for the Project Site and shall use the survey as a basis for the design of the Project Site stormwater management plan.
 Seller shall complete and submit all necessary permitting applications, including stormwater discharge NPDES Permit applications, to the appropriate Governmental Authorities.
 The stormwater management plan, the Work, and the Project shall comply with all such Permits.

 Seller shall develop, design, engineer, and construct an adequate drainage system, including any necessary inlets, pipes, channels, manholes, stormwater swales, surface flow, outlets, or other components for collecting, directing, and disposing of storm water from the Project Site.
+Site drainage during construction shall be designed so that inundation due to a 2-year storm event will be drained from the project area within 48 hours and a 100-year storm event within 96 hours.
 A clear path for the collected stormwater out of the Project Site shall be provided, without flooding, while complying with all Laws (including codes and standards) and Permits.